DOI-USGS/trout_and_climate/README.md

 `sbtools::initialize_sciencebase_session()`

 Fetch data from ScienceBase.
+The full code to download data for this site is listed in `R_src/01_fetch_data.qmd`.
 For example, to fetch data from this data release, use the following code:

 > Benjamin, J.R., Dunham, J.B., and Penn, C.A., 2023, Simulated growth potential of redband trout in the Donner und Blitzen River Basin, southeastern Oregon, using a bioenergetics model: U.S. Geological Survey data release, https://doi.org/10.5066/P9MAXBZN.